fortes/dotfiles/README.md

 - `exa` is now unmaintained, need to either go to [eza](https://github.com/eza-community/eza) or `lsd`
 - `1password` GUI not installing correctly, something wrong w/ bash logic

+## Sway Migration

+Work in progress.
+The [Sway Wiki](https://github.com/swaywm/sway/wiki/i3-Migration-Guide) has some good links for migration, and there are [useful tools](https://github.com/swaywm/sway/wiki/Useful-add-ons-for-sway) as well

+- Chromium: Need to either use command-line flags `--ozone-platform-hint=auto` or go to `chrome://flags` and set `Preferred Ozone platform`
+- Read through [this guide](https://anarc.at/software/desktop/wayland/) a bit more, lots of good detail and using debian and systemd to drive a bunch of stuff
+- Notifications
+  - [x] `sway-notification-center` over dunst, much better
+  - [ ] No need to start automatically, dbus does that
+  - [ ] Figure out volume, etc controls in there.
+Can substitute for some of the waybar stuff
+      - Looks like this is on newer version than what's in Debian repos, so need to either go to sid early, or just wait
+      - Can also do arbitrary buttons?
+  - [ ] Figure out how to show icons for screenshot, etc
+  - [ ] Make styling a bit more consistent with rest of UX
+- Bar
+  - Figure out bar content, using some combination of `waybar` and the [helpers](https://github.com/swaywm/sway/wiki/Useful-add-ons-for-sway#bar-content-generators)
+  - [ ] Music control
+  - [ ] Better volume display
+  - [ ] Screen recording indicator could be nice
+- [ ] Figure out clipboard, likely `wl-clipboard` (`wayclip` not in repos)
+- [ ] Need to hook up pipewire in tmux as well?
+- [ ] Input / keyboard setup, mostly native in sway?
+- [ ] `swhkd` to consider as hotkey handler, get `sway` out of the business?
+- [ ] Update instructions for setup
+  - get `sway/config.local` out of source control, etc
+- [ ] Figure out how to make wacom tablet work (and update instructions)
+  - [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver) looks promising, but need to test
+- [x] Figure out how to get things using Wayland where necessary
+  - Firefox, Chrome need flags
+  - Signal as well, watch out for needing floating at start
+    - `signal-desktop --enable-features=UseOzonePlatform --ozone-platform=wayland`
+- [x] Need to update screenshot scripts, will likely be `grim` / `slurp` / `grimshot`
+  - Screen recording via `wf-recorder`?
+- [x] Volume keyboard controls not working
+- [x] Need a `rofi` replacement for app launching, window switching, and shutdown, etc commands.
+  - Might consider just using a terminal with `fzf`, but need to figure out the data sources
+  - `wofi` kinda working, need to get terminal apps running (e.g. `htop`)
+  - Window switcher kinda works, need icons
+- [x] `gammastep` seems to work on Wayland, need to figure out all the launching, etc
+  - `gammastep-indicator` broken due to not including `/usr/lib/python3/dist-packages` in `PYTHONPATH`, works if done manually, not sure if something wrong with sway config or what
+  - Need to double-check at night, but should be good?
+- [x] `dunst` seems to support wayland, but need to get launching, etc.
+  - Hm, dbus does this for us, probably fine
+  - `mako-notifier` an option, need to configure in order to get icons
+  - [x] Tray doesn't seem to work?
+Should have gammastep there?
+      - Tray does work, just nothing in it right now
+- [x] Need to port background drawing handling over, likely using `swaybg` or just native sway

 ## Future Improvements

 - Try switching from docker to podman